RubaKhalid1/Eye-Diseases-Classification/README.md

 # Eye Diseases Classification 👁️
 ## Introduction
-Eye diseases are a leading cause of visual impairment and blindness worldwide, affecting millions of individuals and significantly impacting quality of life.
-Conditions such as diabetic retinopathy, glaucoma, age-related macular degeneration, and cataracts often develop gradually and may go unnoticed until irreversible damage has occurred.
-Early and accurate diagnosis is therefore essential for timely treatment and vision preservation.
-This project focuses on developing a system for eye disease classification, aiming to support ophthalmologists in identifying and differentiating between common eye conditions more efficiently and accurately.
+Eye diseases are a leading cause of visual impairment and blindness worldwide, affecting millions of people and significantly reducing their quality of life.
+Conditions such as diabetic retinopathy, glaucoma, age-related macular degeneration, and cataracts often develop gradually, with symptoms going unnoticed until irreversible damage has occurred.
+Early and accurate diagnosis is therefore critical for timely intervention and vision preservation.
+With the rapid advancements in technology, particularly in artificial intelligence, modern techniques like machine learning and deep learning have become vital tools in enhancing healthcare quality.
+These technologies offer innovative solutions for medical diagnosis, enabling more efficient and accurate detection of eye diseases.
+This project focuses on developing a system for classifying eye diseases, aiming to assist ophthalmologists in identifying and distinguishing between common eye conditions more effectively and precisely.

 ## Problem Statement
 Despite the critical importance of early diagnosis, many eye diseases remain undetected until they reach advanced stages, often leading to irreversible vision loss or blindness.
 There is a growing need for an automated, reliable, and efficient system that can assist in the early detection and classification of common eye diseases.
-This project aims to address this gap by developing a machine learning-based solution capable of accurately classifying eye diseases from retinal images.
+This project aims to address this gap by developing a system using a deep learning capable of accurately classifying eye diseases from retinal images.

 ## Dataset
 The dataset has 10 clasess: Diabetic Retinopathy, Glaucoma, Macular Scar, Optic Disc Edema, Central Serous Chorioretinopathy (CSCR), Retinal Detachment, Retinitis Pigmentosa, Myopia,Pterygium , and Healthy.
 The total of images 5335  were collected from Anwara Hamida Eye Hospital in Faridpur and BNS Zahrul Haque Eye Hospital in Faridpur district with the help of the hospital authorities.
 Then from these original images, a total of 15090 augmented images are produced by using brightness to adjusts the brightness of the input image to increase the number of data to make the dataset balance.
 The dataset can be downloaded here: https://data.mendeley.com/datasets/s9bfhswzjb/1